|

 ammunition and anti-aircraft machine guns are being set up.
 There is

-special alert but the.
+no special alert but the.

 Commanding Officer here does not want to be taken off guard.
 The general opinion